A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Nested Monte Carlo for a European call option

-The effect on the present value calculations of using the split which is for optimal for risk calculations can be seen in Table~\ref{tab:call_mae_nmc}.
-There, for example, the error on the 5 year call is 1.7\% while in Table~\ref{tab:call_mae_pv_nmc} we can see that the error would be 0.6\% when using the split optimal for present value calculations---which corresponds to flat, not nested, Monte Carlo.

-In order to select the optimal outer-inner combination, each combination is run \readdata{call_nmc_reps} times to be able to estimate its MApE ES.
-The combination with the lowest MApE ES is chosen as the optimal for that (total) sample size.
-Table~\ref{tab:call_mae_nmc} shows the relationship between the MApE ES of the optimal combination and the total sample size.
-We can see that the estimation of $\mbox{ES}_{{99\%} }[\Delta V_1]$, performed via nested Monte Carlo, is much more affected by the increased dimensionality of the problem than the estimation of $V_0$.
+Table~\ref{tab:call_mae_nmc} shows the MApE for present value and ES of the optimal combination for varying total sample size $n_0\times n_1$.
+We can see that the estimation of $\mbox{ES}_{{99\%} }(-\Delta V_1)$, performed via nested Monte Carlo, is much more affected by the sample size than the estimation of $V_0$.
+In fact, for the estimation of $V_0$ it would be optimal not to split the simulations.
+For example, the MApE for the present value for sample size 50,000 would be 0.6\% and 1\%, as opposed to 1.7\% and 2.4\% as shown in the last row, respectively.

 These Monte Carlo results will be used throughout the paper as one of the reference methods against which we measure our approach.
 Even if the limitations of standard nested Monte Carlo mean that it is not the main approach used by practitioners in large-scale problems, it remains the simplest way to approach the estimation of conditional expectations, and it provides a common baseline that both practitioners and academics can easily understand.